Snaacky/thewiki/docs/tutorials/torrent.md

 [dottorrent-gui](https://github.com/kz26/dottorrent-gui) is a Windows GUI application for creating torrents.

-==- Torrent for a single file/directory
+==- :icon-file: Torrent for a single file/directory

 - In dottorrent-gui, select the file type under **Input path** and locate the file/directory of your torrent. *Alternatively, you may drag-and-drop the desired file/directory into the box*
 - Add your tracker URLs under **Seeding**. *There should be one [tracker URL](#trackers) per line*